StrangeRanger/linux-security-scripts/README.md

 ## Tested On

-All of the scripts should work on most, if not all Linux Distributions.
-With that said, below is a list of Linux Distributions that the scripts have been officially tested and are confirmed to work on.
+All of the scripts should work on most, if not all, Linux distributions with Bash v4.0+ installed.
+With that said, below is a list of Linux distributions that the scripts have been officially tested and are confirmed to work on.

 | Distributions | Distro Versions        |
 | ------------- | ---------------------- |
 | Ubuntu        | 24.04, 22.04, 20.04    |
 | Debian        | 11, 10, 9              |

-> [!NOTE]
-> Scripts should work on most Linux distributions with Bash 4.0+.
-The above list represents officially tested distributions.

-## Troubleshooting

-### Common Issues

-- **Permission denied**: Ensure you're running scripts with appropriate permissions (sudo for hardening scripts).
-- **Git not found**: Install git with your package manager (`apt install git`, `yum install git`, etc.).
-- **SSH connection lost**: The SSHD hardening script creates a backup at `/etc/ssh/sshd_config.bak` - you can restore it if needed.
-- **UFW conflicts**: If you have existing UFW rules, review them before running the Cloudflare script.

 ## Other Resources

-While this repository has scripts that can help secure Linux, it's not nearly enough to secure the system as much as it needs to be.
-Below is a list of other resources that you can/should use to help make your system as secure as possible.
+Below is a list of additional resources that you can/should use to help make your system as secure as possible.

 ### Security Auditing Tools